sgsutcliffe/Wastewater_Analysis_Pipeline/README.md

 You can install all the software required (below) to run the pipeline, which is a lot, or build the singularity container to run everything.

 ## Note:
 Pipeline was developed for short-paired end sequences (150bp) based on tile-amplicon sequencing with Arctic V4.1 primers.
 Library preparation was done with Nextera kits.
 We make some assumptions.
-1) You want to keep reads without primers detected (iVar) due to library preparation.
-2) It is hardcoded in to use Arctic V4.1 primer scheme.
-This makes the pipeline not functional for everyone.
-I will address these in future updates.
+1) You want to keep reads without primers detected (iVar) due to Nextera library preparation.

 Dependencies (versions listed have been tested):
 - Python 3 (tested on 3.9.12)